Nesvilab/MSFragger/README.md

 ## Changelog
 The latest version of MSFragger was released on 2018-11-10.

-Check [here](CHANGELOG.md) for the full list of MSFragger versions and changes
+Check [here](CHANGELOG.md) for the full list of MSFragger versions and changes.

 ## How to Cite
 Kong AT, Leprevost FV, Avtonomov DM, Mellacheruvu D, Nesvizhskii AI.
 MSFragger: ultrafast and comprehensive peptide identification in mass spectrometry-based proteomics.
 [Manuscript](https://www.nature.com/articles/nmeth.4256)